Mental Health Considerations in The Workplace

 According to the Harvard Medical School, The World Health Organization conducted extensive surveys related to mental health issues in the workplace and calculated the tangible costs associated with these problems, including accounting for absenteeism and lost productivity related to mental health concerns.
 The organization found that depression was the most costly mental health problem in the workplace.
 Anxiety was the next most expensive mental health problem.

 The survey indicated that approximately six percent of workers experienced symptoms of depression during the year.
-In the workplace, this mental health condition may be observed through symptoms of nervousness, irritability, restlessness and physical symptoms of pain.
+This mental health condition may be observed in the workplace through nervousness, irritability, restlessness, and physical pain symptoms.
 Employees may lose productivity and may feel tired at work.
 Depression can also impact an employee's judgment.

-Anxiety disorders may be observed through symptoms of fatigue, restlessness, problems concentrating and continued worrying.
+Anxiety disorders may be observed through fatigue, restlessness, problems concentrating, and continued worrying.
 Employees with anxiety disorders may need continuous reassurance about their performance.
 They may sometimes be irritable.
-They may experience physical symptoms such as gastrointestinal problems that are associated with the disorder.
+They may experience physical symptoms such as gastrointestinal problems associated with the disease.
 Individuals with anxiety problems have reported absences at a rate similar to depression.

 Americans with Disabilities Act

-Employers must give consideration to issues related to mental health in the workplace and legal requirements.
+Employers must consider issues related to mental health in the workplace and legal requirements.
 The Americans with Disabilities Act prohibits discrimination against employees or applicants due to the person's actual or perceived disability.
 If an employee can perform the functions of their position, the company cannot terminate the employee.
 Additionally, the employer must provide reasonable accommodations.
-These accommodations may include restructuring the job, setting a flexible schedule, allowing for additional mental health days or taking other action to allow the employee to preserve his or her job and be able to perform the essential functions of his or her job.
+These accommodations may include restructuring the job, setting a flexible schedule, allowing for additional mental health days, or taking other action to allow the employee to preserve their job and be able to perform the essential functions of their career.

 Family Medical Leave Act

-FMLA protects an employee's job if he or she is suffering from a debilitating mental illness that prevents him or her from being able to work.
+FMLA protects an employee's job if they have a debilitating mental illness that prevents them from being able to work.
 This protection may require the employer to keep the employee's position unfilled for 12 weeks a year.

 Employers can establish clear policies to deal with mental health in the workplace.
-Additionally, mental health conditions often intersect with workplace discord and can become a major consideration when conducting workplace investigations.
+Additionally, mental health conditions often intersect with workplace discord and can become a significant consideration when conducting workplace investigations.

 Cite this article: Lynch, N. (2017).
 Mental Health Considerations in the Workplace: https://www.lynchlf.com/blog/mental-health-considerations-in-the-workplace/